casteroid/copy-title-url-ext/README.md

-# copy-title-url-ext
+# Copy Title and URL - Extension

-An extension to copy the title and URL of the current page.
+A browser extension to copy the title/selection and URL of the current page.

 ## Install

-	$ npm install
+	npm install

 ## Development